osohq/oso/new-docs/content/any/_index.md

 app in <30 minutes, and use Oso to solve real authorization problems in a day or two.
 To get started, you add the library to your application, create a new Oso instance and load an Oso policy.
-You can mix and match any of Oso's batteries-included primitives to implement features like roles with custom policies that you write to suit your application.
+You can mix and match any of Oso's authorization templates to implement features like roles while also writing custom policies that suit your application.